 Preparing Qatar for the FIFA World Cup 2022™ is a huge task.
 These massive construction projects are carefully monitored and controlled to minimise the impact on the environment.

 We are reusing and recycling waste and water wherever possible; while smart controls prevent excessive usage of resources across our facilities.

-All eight FIFA World Cup Qatar 2022™ stadiums are winning plaudits for their sustainable design, construction and everyday management.
-We use best practices to reduce dust at our sites during construction and all stadiums are on track to achieve at least a 4-star certification from the Global Sustainability Assessment System (GSAS) for design build and construction management – and a gold certification for running operations.
+All eight FIFA World Cup Qatar 2022™ stadiums are winning praise for their sustainable design, construction and everyday management.
+We’ve established the best practices to reduce dust at our sites during construction and all stadiums are on track to achieve at least a 4-star certification from the Global Sustainability Assessment System (GSAS) – for design build and construction management, and a gold certification for operational procedures.